 As we dig into the finer details of coding unique projects, we find that making a great product involves a lot more than understanding the client’s needs.
 Sometimes the right fit not only has to be able to translate a series of problems into solutions, but they actually need a firm understanding of the business represented.
 Watch this video, and see how a deep knowledge of the business world and the legal industry made for an incredible software challenge worth taking pointers from.

-The things that are important to me and most professional service organizations don’t get is most people are trying to solve a business problem.
-Most vendors, be it accounting firm, law firm, IT vendor orientate themselves around a specific technical domain.
-I look for people who get business and get our business.
+The things that are important to me, and that most professional service organisations don’t get, is that most people are trying to solve a business problem.
+Most vendors; be it an accounting firm, law firm, IT vendor; orientate themselves around a specific technical domain.
+I look for people who get business and who hopefully get our business.

-The second thing is I like dealing with advisers who say do this, don’t do that from a base of experience.
-Law firms are famous for summarizing a huge amount of analysis of legislative frameworks and saying these are the pros and cons.
-Off you go.
+The second thing is I like dealing with advisers who say ‘do this, don’t do that’ from a base of experience.
+Law firms are famous for summarising a huge amount of analysis of legislative frameworks and saying here are the pros and cons – off you go.
 That’s not really valuable.
-People want to see a lawyer and he’ll say, I’ve analyzed this scenario and this is going to be high risk, this is the way to go.
+People want to see a lawyer and have him say, I’ve analysed this scenario and this is going to be high risk, this is the way to go.

 There were some final things.
 You guys got what we were trying to achieve.
 You had done some deep analysis on how to achieve it.
 The thoroughness of the planning prior to getting the work from us impressed us.
 Some of the other vendors came and said, let me show you some of the other things we’ve done and aren’t we wonderful.
 But they hadn’t done the analysis on our particular project.

 Ben: Let’s fast forward.
 We won the project.
 Tell us about the development process and particularly, one of the things we’ve spoken about today is, the amount of time the client needs to invest often in custom software development.
 That can be bad news.
 It is going to take a piece of time of all our clients.
 We got to know Mel really well.
 It was nine months and four days a week she was in our business and she had a desk.